bionode/gsoc18/learning.md

 redux tutorials are explain with react.
 So, you can learn more easily but if you don't know react then it is ok to try a example with plain HTML.

+If you still finds difficulty like I was feel the same so I searched a lot and find this.
+The simplest guide from which I've learned vanilla redux.
+Here's the [Link](https://decembersoft.com/posts/redux-hero-part-1-a-hero-is-born-a-fun-introduction-to-redux-js/)

 You can learn a little basic of it and it will help you in understanding the codebase.
 In `bionode-watermill` we have reducer functions which helps to do some tasks.
 You can find all these reducers [here](https://github.com/evoxtorm/bionode-watermill/tree/master/lib/reducers).